RanaHabib/Java-networking/README.md

 # Java-networking
 FTP using java
-This is my implementation of FTP with java through server and client communication.
+This is my implementation of FTP with java using threads through server and multiple clients communication.